 - Thyme and oregano stems left after you've stripped the leaves (avoid strong herbs such as rosemary, sage, and cilantro, which can overpower the flavor of the other ingredients)

-Be sure all the scraps are clean before putting them into the freezer.
+Be sure all the scraps are clean before putting them in the freezer.

 Bones for making stock can be leftover from a meal, or fresh (if, for example, you've just cut up a whole chicken and have the back and other bones leftover).